Shipwrecktt/website/src/archive/linux/Terminal_Is_Better.md

 ***

-For now that is all I have on why terminal is better!
+## Overview
+Those are all the reasons why I think the terminal is better then the GUI!